 Maastricht is a city rich in history and culture, and the Maastricht Saturday flea market reflects this.
 The flea market hosts a wonderful mix of professional antique dealers and first-time sellers trying out their skills, among its stallholders.
 This is why the Maastricht Saturday flea market is such an attractive market for both consummate collectors and casual window-shoppers.
 The atmosphere is hectic but friendly, and there is truly something for everyone.

-The goods on offer at the Maastricht Saturday flea market vary widely from high quality rare antiques to random knick-knacks obviously brought out from people’s home during a house clear-out.
-There are many old books (majority in Dutch though some English copies can be found), glassware, gramophone records, antique pottery, vintage photographs and cameras, bespoke vintage furniture and household fittings, crockery, silverware, old coins and countless random oddities to be found.
+The goods on offer at the Maastricht Saturday flea market vary widely from high-quality rare antiques to random knick-knacks obviously brought out from people’s home during a house clear-out.
+There are many old books (a majority in Dutch though some English copies can be found), glassware, gramophone records, antique pottery, vintage photographs and cameras, bespoke vintage furniture and household fittings, crockery, silverware, old coins, and countless random oddities to be found.